khulnasoft/tracker/docs/tutorials/deploy-grafana-dashboard.md

     prom/prometheus
 ```

-Ensure that prometheus can scrape the Tracee target: Open the Prometheus UI at `http://localhost:9090`
+Ensure that prometheus can scrape the Tracker target: Open the Prometheus UI at `http://localhost:9090`
 Under Status < Targets will be the scrape targets listed.

 If successful, move to the next step, otherwise consult with the Prometheus documentation.

-## Run Grafana to display Tracee's Prometheus Metrics
+## Run Grafana to display Tracker's Prometheus Metrics

-After successfully deploying Tracee and Prometheus we may now run Grafana to
+After successfully deploying Tracker and Prometheus we may now run Grafana to
 visualize it's metrics.

 Install Grafana using the Grafana container image: